maxamg/cd-office-hours/week2/README.md

    ```
    Navigate to your browser and hit [http://localhost:8080/helloworld](http://localhost:8080/helloworld)

+1. Ctrl-C the process to kill the app

 1. Create an Ansible play to sync the dropwizard binaries to the vagrant host and start the java process